CiscoDevNet/codemotion-rome-2017/README.md

 <!--> To discover what's going on in real-time
 >
->    call **+39-051-042-1150** and meet the [Tropo Voice Machine](https://github.com/ObjectIsAdvantag/CodeMotionMilan2016)-->
+>    call **+39-069-480-4685** and meet the [Tropo Voice Machine](https://github.com/ObjectIsAdvantag/codemotion-rome-2017-api)-->

 # <a id="code-labs"></a>Thanks for joining the CodeLabs

 __Pick a lab in the list to learn to build ChatBots, or add SMS, Voice, Video interactions for your existing apps__

 ## From ZERO to Enterprise ChatBots with Cisco Spark APIs

-In these labs serie, you’ll go through the various steps to build Chat Bots for Cisco Spark: create a Bot account, register it into Cisco Spark, run your own bot locally, deploy it live...
+In this labs serie, you’ll go through the various steps to build Chat Bots for Cisco Spark: create a Bot account, register it into Cisco Spark, run your own bot locally, deploy it live...

 1. [**Introduction to Cisco Spark Apps** (15min)](labs/SPARK-1-Introduction-to-Cisco-Spark-Apps.pdf): in this lab, we will take a few steps back to present Cisco Spark's extensibility "Big Picture", As we introduce Cisco Spark API, you will use the interactive documentation to experience Cisco Spark programmability.
 We’ll then go through a few use-cases, and drill into the fundamentals of Cisco Spark Apps.